 This Privacy Statement explains the data processing practices of Vodafone Ghana.
-If you have any requests concerning your Personal Information or any questions about these practices please contact our Privacy Officer by e-mail at firstname.lastname@example.org.
-We encourage you to periodically review this Statement as Vodafone reserves the right to alter or change the terms and information set out in this Statement at any time at its sole discretion.
+If you have any requests concerning your personal information or any questions about these practices, please contact our Privacy Officer by e-mail at email@example.com.
+We encourage you to periodically review this Statement as Vodafone Ghana reserves the right to alter or change the terms and information set out in this Statement at any time at its sole discretion.

-In the event that you provide us with Personal Information for the purposes of registration or any of our Services, your privacy rights will be protected according to our stated general and privacy policies, which will be posted and available for your review at the time of purchase.
-Kindly note that, your Personal Information shall also represent/mean your personal data (any information relating to you directly or indirectly as an identifiable natural person)
+If at any time, you provide us with personal information for the purposes of registration or procurement of any of our Services, your privacy rights will be protected according to our stated general and privacy policies.
+These will be posted and available for your review at the time of purchase.
+Kindly note that, your personal information shall also represent/mean your personal data (any information relating to you directly or indirectly as an identifiable natural person).

-Vodafone will process your personal data based on:
+Vodafone Ghana will process your personal data based on:

 The performance of your contract or to enter into the contract and to take action on your requests.
 For example, so you can make calls and texts, and browse the internet on your phone, we process things like the numbers you dial, how much data you’re using and when you’re doing it so we can provide connectivity.
 This also enables us to generate your bill, based on your usage.